Control of Metastable States by Heat Flux in the Hamiltonian Potts Model

 Although we expect that the violation of local equilibrium thermodynamics is generically observed in other models and experiments, we need to carefully choose the system conditions.
-For example, liquid--gas coexistence under heat conduction was studied using molecular dynamics simulations, and no violation was observed \cite{Bedeaux,Yukawa}.
+For example, liquid-gas coexistence under heat conduction was studied using molecular dynamics simulations, and no violation was observed \cite{Bedeaux,Yukawa}.
 We conjecture that the system sizes were too small to allow long-wavelength fluctuations that would lead to the violation of local equilibrium thermodynamics.
-Regarding this point, we remark that long-range correlation of hydrodynamic fluctuations in a sheared system is observed only when the particle number exceeds a cross-over value of $10^7$ \cite{Nakano}.
-Therefore, we expect that the violation of local equilibrium thermodynamics would be observed in large systems such that the long-range correlations are observed as well.
+So far, we do not estimate a crossover system size beyond which the violation is observed.
+As a reference, we remark that a long-range correlation of hydrodynamic fluctuations in a sheared system is observed only when the particle number exceeds a crossover value of $10^7$ \cite{Nakano}.
+We thus expect that the same order of particles are necessary for the violation.
+To confirm this conjecture is left for future study.

 From a theoretical viewpoint, an important first study is to derive the stationary distribution of the heat conduction system.
-In the linear response regime, the Zubarev--McLennan representation is a generalization of the micro-canonical distribution, where the correction term is expressed in terms of entropy production \cite{Zubarev,Mclennan}, as discussed for phase coexistence in heat conduction \cite{Global-PRE}.
+In the linear response regime, the Zubarev-McLennan representation is a generalization of the microcanonical distribution, where the correction term is expressed in terms of entropy production \cite{Zubarev,Mclennan}, as discussed for phase coexistence in heat conduction \cite{Global-PRE}.
 Developing a method for estimating this correction term explicitly for microscopic or mesoscopic models is an important goal.

 The most critical challenge is the observation of the violation of local equilibrium thermodynamics in laboratory experiments.
-As an example, for the liquid--gas coexistence for water at 1 atm pressure, the interface temperature was calculated to be 96 $^\circ$C when the temperatures of the heat baths attached to the left and right sides were 95 $^\circ$C and 105 $^\circ$C \cite{Global-JSP}.
+As an example, for the liquid-gas coexistence for water at 1 atm pressure, the interface temperature was calculated to be 96 $^\circ$C when the temperatures of the heat baths attached to the left and right sides were 95 and 105 $^\circ$C \cite{Global-JSP}.
 This means that super-cooled gas stably appears near the interface due to the heat flux.
 We believe that observation of this phenomenon is of fundamental importance.